 He had some brief fame in the late sixties when he wrote English lyrics to a French pop song named "Comme d'habitude" for Frank Sinatra.
 That version, titled "My Way," became an iconic song for Old Blue Eyes.
 My Mom listened to it constantly.
 I always hated the damn song, particularly Anka's lyrics, and still consider it one of the most overrated songs of all time.
 Trust me, this is not a popular opinion to have of this song with all of my Italian-American relatives.

-Anyway, after going a decade-and-a-half without charting, Anka had a #1 hit in 1974 with the annoying "(You're) Having My Baby", a duet with Odia Coates, which my Mom also loved to listen to over, and over, and over... you get the idea.
+Anyway, after going a decade-and-a-half without charting, Anka had a #1 hit in 1974 with the annoying "(You're) Having My Baby," a duet with Odia Coates, which my Mom also loved to listen to over and over, and over... you get the idea.
 Anka charted a couple of more times with duets with Ms. Coates in 1975.
 This led Kodak to hire Anka to sing a new jingle in ads for Kodak film.
-Written by Bill Lane and Roger Nichols, the jingle was titled "Times of Your Life".
-The jingle and the commercials became so popular that Anka later recorded it as a song and enjoyed a big hit with it.
+Written by Bill Lane and Roger Nichols, the jingle was titled "Times of Your Life."
+The jingle and the commercials became so popular that Anka later recorded it as a song and enjoyed a big hit.

 Memory is a funny thing for most of us.
-Unless you have one of those trick memories that allow you to recall almost every minute of your existence, most of the hours and days of our life are lost to the past.
+Unless you have one of those trick memories that allow you to recall almost every minute of your existence, most of the hours and days of our lives are lost to the past.
 I've lived plenty of perfectly enjoyable experiences that were forgotten almost as soon as the next experience began.
 If there wasn't a significant "moment" that stuck in my memory, I can't relive those times in any way.
-And, as I get older, most of those significant events are remembered imperfectly, often blurred with other memories.
-Even back then, still in my teens, I was realizing these things that the lyrics of the song spoke to:
+As I get older, most of those significant events are remembered imperfectly, often blurred with other memories.
+Even back then, still in my teens, I realized these things that the lyrics of the song spoke to:

 Good morning, yesterday